The UNC

 chancellor.
 In these circumstances, the president may, in the president’s

-discretion, determine that the circumstances justify providing severance pay in
+discretion, determine that the circumstances justify providing a lump sum

-the amount of the chancellor’s full administrative pay for up to 90 days.
-Non-
+separation payment in the amount of the chancellor’s full administrative pay

 The Board of